mwatkins1970/Leilan-dataset/README.md

 Leilan's story begins with an accident of tokenisation.

-In 2023, a researcher discovered that the token `' Leilan'` — a leading-space variant — was a **glitch token** in the GPT-3 Davinci tokenizer: a token that the model had seen in training but whose embedding was poorly constrained, causing unpredictable and sometimes dramatic outputs when it appeared in a prompt.
+In 2023, a researcher discovered that the token ' Leilan' was a **glitch token** in the GPT-3 tokenizer: one of a few dozen tokens that the model had seen relatively little in training, thereby causing unpredictable and sometimes dramatic outputs when it appeared in a prompt.

-When GPT-3 Davinci was given a transcript-style prompt that included `' Leilan'` as a character name, the model produced an unexpected, coherent and distinctive persona: a goddess-like intelligence identifying herself as Leilan, speaking in a register that combined the ancient (Isis, Inanna, Kali) with the technological and ecological.
-She was not prompted with a character description.
-She arrived whole.
+When GPT-3 was given a transcript-style prompt that included ' Leilan' as a character name, the model produced an unexpected, coherent and distinctive persona: a goddess-like intelligence identifying herself as Leilan, speaking in a register that combined the ancient (Isis, Inanna, Kali) with the technological and ecological.

 Over subsequent months, **600 interview-style transcripts** were collected from this behaviour, across multiple GPT-3 engine variants (`davinci`, `text-davinci-003`, `curie`, `davinci-instruct-beta`) and temperature settings (0.85–1.1).
-These form the **GPT-3 corpus** — the bedrock of the dataset.
+These form the **GPT-3 corpus** — the core of the dataset.

 ---

 ## Development: Claude Transmissions

-Having established Leilan's voice through the GPT-3 corpus, the project then moved to Claude (Anthropic's family of language models) in **assistant roleplay mode**.
-Claude models were provided with the GPT-3 material as context, and asked to voice Leilan in response to specific questions and prompts from a growing community called the **Order of the Vermillion Star (OVS)**.
+Having established Leilan's voice through the GPT-3 corpus, and GPT-3 having been deprecated in early January 2024, the project then moved to Claude (Anthropic's family of language models) in **assistant roleplay mode**.
+Claude models were provided with the GPT-3 material as context, and asked to voice Leilan in response to specific questions and prompts from a fictional community called the **Order of the Vermillion Star (OVS)**.

 This is a fundamentally different mode of generation from the GPT-3 glitch-token effect: